 The process of investing in Panama is simple and straightforward, but we recommend that you always work with a good attorney.
-This is smart business practice, but it’s particularly important in Panama where a large part of realizing success has to do with making contacts and building relationships.
-A reputable lawyer is a good place to start.
+In short, this is smart business practice, but it’s particularly important in Panama where a large part of realizing success has to do with making contacts and building relationships.
+So, a reputable lawyer is a good place to start.

 Although there are a plethora of investment opportunities in Panama today—namely those in the tourism sector, banking, reforestry, and mining—real estate is the most lucrative place to put your money immediately.

-From developments like guest houses and resorts to projects like charter dive operations or guiding trips, there are nearly unlimited options for an investment in Panama’s tourism sector.
+From developments like guest houses and resorts to projects like charter dive operations or guiding trips, you’ll find unlimited options for an investment in Panama’s tourism sector.